Policy on Awarding Academic Credit, Transfers and Substitutions

 Transfer students must submit official transcripts from all previously attended institutions, regardless of whether or not transfer credit is assigned or desired as a condition of admission;

 - The student's transfer course work is identified as a bona fide college-level course and must have been earned at an institution that can ascertain the course content and learning outcomes, correspond with current Health Science Center courses required in the student's program of study, and have been assigned a grade of "C" or better from the originating institution.
-In accordance with SACS accreditation requirements, no more than seventy-five percent of the total credit hours of the required course work may be applied from transfer credit.
+In accordance with SACSCOC accreditation requirements, no more than seventy-five percent of the total credit hours of the required course work may be applied from transfer credit.

 - Transfer of Courses from Texas Institutions: When possible, the Office of the University Registrar will use the Texas Common Course Numbering System (TCCNS) to perform transfer of credit for courses offered by regionally accredited state institutions.

 - Transfer of Courses from Non-Texas Institutions: Degree or Certificate-seeking students will request transfer of credit from any out-of-state regionally accredited institutions by providing their department official transcript(s) containing the courses to be evaluated.